Badding/ot-harjoitustyo/dokumentaatio/vaatimusmaarittely.md

 ## Users

 In Poker Squares, players are the only type of user.
-Each player's statistics are uniquely identified by their username.
+Each player's statistics are uniquely identified by their user id.

 ## UI